Proposal for a

 Evaluations and monitoring activities referred to in Articles 4 and 5 may be carried out by

-means of announced, short-notice or unannounced visits, and questionnaires or other remote
+, short-notice or unannounced visits, and questionnaires or other remote

 AM 15 EPP and AM 146 SD)